 Home health care nurses help patients, such as the elderly or disabled, who require assistance at home for health-related challenges.
-A nursing diploma is one option for those interested in becoming a home health care nurse, though associate and bachelor's degree programs are more common and more widely accepted for licensure.
+A nursing diploma is one option for those interested in becoming a home health care nurse, though undergraduate degree programs are more common and more widely accepted for licensure.

 - Nursing fundamentals